Sixties City Index Page

 Artist and 'Granny Takes A Trip' boutique owner Nigel Waymouth commented: "We all dressed in that look - pea jackets, very tight jeans and pointed Anello & Davide shoes".
 Although worn by many top pop personalities, including The Rolling Stones, this style of footwear was probably most significantly popularised by The Beatles.
 The 'Mersey Beat' website relates that, on their way back to Liverpool from a Paris trip in October 1961, Paul McCartney and John Lennon each bought a pair from Anello's outlet at 96 Charing Cross Road and they very quickly became known as 'Beatle boots' when worn with the collarless stage suits provided by Dougie Millings.

-Anello advise that boots made specifically for The Beatles had an 'addition of a higher Cuban heel from the Flamenco Boot'.
+Anello advised that boots made specifically for The Beatles had an 'addition of a higher Cuban heel from the Flamenco Boot'.
 They certainly weren't cheap - the price tag of around £3.15s (£3.75) a pair was quite a lump out of the average 1961 weekly wage of £15.6s.10d (£15.34).
 In the mid-1960s Anello moved from their Charing Cross location to 30-35 Drury Lane, by which time their range of boots had been considerably expanded to include both sharp and chiselled-toe styles, with names such as 'Angleless', 'Joka', 'Corsican', 'Apres Ski', 'Embassy' and 'Mexican'.
 Versions of their style were also produced by many other contemporary shoemakers, probably the most well-known of which were D. Senker & Son ('Denson').

 Anello & Davide Chelsea BootsDenson Chelsea Boots